-This blog is about challenging the eLearning industry to offer clients better solutions - and to stop the buzzwords!
-If you've ever been unhappy with an eLearning solution in the past, then this blog will help you to address the gaps and ask for better help.
-We are passionate about helping Business leaders and L&D teams get the best learning solution to suit their needs.
-Get a summary of our insights from our eLearning buzzwords infographic.
+It's time to challenge the elearning industry to offer clients better solutions - and to stop the buzzwords!
+If you've ever been unhappy with an elearning solution in the past, then this will help you to address the gaps and ask for better help.

 Getting better eLearning solutions - using the right words

 The words we hear and use can set us up for failure or success.
 There is good evidence, for example, that certain types of words and phrases trigger specific reactions and behaviours.
 Of course, context is everything and we all have specific belief systems and lived experiences that can fuel those reactions.
 But what if we knew that a poor choice of words stopped the people we work with from achieving the results they actually need?
 This Psychology Today article on dangerous words talks about using positive phraseology and being careful about choosing words that already have negative associations.

 When you think of the history of elearning and the journey that L&D are currently on, words are very relevant.
 Many for example, have tried what they consider to be ‘elearning’, and have been unhappy with the results.
 The term 'elearning', can conjure up a feeling of dread and fear of having to go through a deeply unpleasant experience (again).
 For L&D, there is still the constant talk of the L&D crisis, and the lack of L&D skill to push forward change.
 Similarly, speaking about Learning Management Systems, particularly old-style systems, can trigger a lot of negative reactions.

 So what if we all changed how we talked about elearning and learning technologies?
 What if we could find more everyday words that made sense in the context of the typical business challenges we all face?